Antoine-Prieur/Antoine-Prieur/README.md

 I'm a **Machine Learning Engineer & ML Platform Architect** who loves to **actually deploy ML**.
 My passion lies in bridging the gap between ML research and production systems.

-> _"The best ML model is the one running reliably in production, not the one with the highest accuracy on your local machine."_

 ## 🔭 Current Project: Mood-Aware News Platform

 I'm building a **news platform with ML capabilities** that lets you consume news without killing your mood: